abhans/archdev/README.md

     && uv cache clean
 ```

-> An etrypoint script `entrypoint.sh` is provided and used at startup.
+> An entrypoint script `entrypoint.sh` is provided and used at startup.
 This script includes environment activation and runs the report `.py` script.
 >
 > ```Dockerfile
 > # Fetching System information